PerimeterX/perimeterx-nginx-plugin/README.md

 ```

 #### <a name="api-timeout"></a>API Timeout Milliseconds
 > Note: Controls the timeouts for PerimeterX requests.
-The API is called when a Risk Cookie does not exist, or is expired or invalid.
+The API is called when a Risk Cookie does not exist, is expired, or is  invalid.

 API Timeout in milliseconds (float) to wait for the PerimeterX server API response.